 Maintain your vehicle

 Your vehicle goes through different conditions in winter compared to summer.
 Therefore, ensure that your vehicle is fully maintained and that the weather has not taken a toll on any of its systems.
 Cold weather can cause the air pressure in tires to go down, for example.
 Therefore, consider checking your tire pressure on a weekly basis.

 Just as you wouldn’t wear sandals in the snow, some tires are not made to be driven across icy surfaces.
 Winter tires can be a great investment for increasing your safety in the winter months.
 They can improve traction on snow and ice greatly, making your vehicle less likely to slip.

-Dealing with the changing of the seasons safely is an important aspect of.
+Dealing with the changing of the seasons safely is an important aspect of being a safe driver.
 Make sure that you are prepared for driving safely, whatever the weather.